 Not everything that makes you laugh out loud is comedy.

-If the reason it makes you laugh is also the same that makes you cry, that thing is called a monument.
+If the reason it makes you laugh is also the same that makes you cry, that thing is called a masterpiece.

-This year, in 2020, as the lady is turning 92, she was eventually awarded an Academy Honorary Award at the 92nd Academy Awards.
+As the lady turned 92 in 2020, she was eventually awarded an Academy Honorary Award at the 92nd Academy Awards.

-But again, the ceremony took part separately from the official Oscars night.
+But then again, the ceremony took part separately from the official Oscars night.

-Apart from a minor award called Vela d’argento she was given in 1963 for her first movie I basilischi – Lina Wertmüller received no formal recognition whatsoever in Italy until she turned 80, just to be granted, from 2008 on, a series of honorary awards.
+When it comes to accolades, apart from one minor award called Vela d’argento she was given in 1963 for her first movie I basilischi – Lina Wertmüller received no formal recognition in Italy until she turned 80, as she was granted, from 2008 on, a series of honorary awards.

-She was inducted in the Hollywood Walk of Fame last year, she received awards from the US, Switzerland and even from Iran all through her career, she was awarded at the Berlin International Film Festival in the 80s.
+Throughout her career, she received awards from the US, Switzerland and even Iran, and she was awarded at the Berlin International Film Festival in the 1980s.

-She was never actually awarded Best Director for anything, which is questionable, to say the least, and frankly suspicious to say the most, given that the two main outstanding actors she launched, Giancarlo Giannini and late Mariangela Melato, were awarded a total of 8 awards for their work in films directed by herself.
+She was actually never awarded Best Director for anything at all, which is questionable, to say the least, and frankly suspicious to say the most, given that the two main outstanding actors she launched, Giancarlo Giannini and the late Mariangela Melato, were awarded a total of 8 awards for their work in various films directed by her.